lmsGenie/lms-app/.github/ISSUE_TEMPLATE/feature-template.md

 NA

 ### Answer the following questions.
-1. Is your feature related to FrontEnd?
+1. Is your feature related to UI Development?
 Yes
-2. Is your feature related to the Backend?
+2. Is your feature related to API Integration?
 No
-3. Is your feature related to API Integration?
+3. Is your feature related to repository setup?
 No
-4. Is your feature related to repository setup?
-Yes

 ### Resources